ALTRINCHAM FC YOUTH (1) 3

 Next, a fine through ball from Milne got Henry running at goal, again, but his shot went narrowly wide; in any case, he was flagged offside (18 mins).
 At the back, Hill cleared well as Alty continued to set the pace.
 Another Alty corner then came and went (28 mins).

-A clever pass forward from Milne now allowed Palmer to nip in and from the outer reaches of the box, right of centre, poke the ball past the advancing keeper to give Altrincham a deserved 29th minute lead.
+A clever pass forward from Milne now allowed Palma to nip in and from the outer reaches of the box, right of centre, poke the ball past the advancing keeper to give Altrincham a deserved 29th minute lead.

 But County responded as Farnworth forced the previously under-employed Alty keeper, Terry, to make a fine stop with his legs at the cost of a corner (30 mins).

 After this, Alty counter-attacked and Henry seemed to be brought down in a sandwich of two opposing defenders but play was waved on.
-The speedy Palmer and Jambaya continued to take the game to the visitors but Hill had to be alert to see off a threat inside the box from County's Wallace.
+The speedy Palma and Jambaya continued to take the game to the visitors but Hill had to be alert to see off a threat inside the box from County's Wallace.

 With play still predominantly being towards the County goal, the visitors made a change.
 Robinson came on for Farnworth but, at the same time, Brown went off with a hand injury.
 County played on with ten men as rain now fell on the pitch (38 mins).

-Kelly's cross then allowed Palmer to shoot narrowly wide before County were restored to eleven men as Foley replaced the injured Brown who was needing lengthy treatment to his hand (43 mins).
+Kelly's cross then allowed Palma to shoot narrowly wide before County were restored to eleven men as Foley replaced the injured Brown who was needing lengthy treatment to his hand (43 mins).
 But County almost equalised on the stroke of half-time, as they advanced up the left, and keeper Terry had to do well to block with his legs as Foley threatened to score (45 mins).

 |Half-Time: ALTRINCHAM FC YOUTH 1|